If you are a New Yorker and are in need of a medical marijuana card, then this comprehensive guide is for you.

 Related Article: How to Get Your Medical Marijuana Card By State

 How Much Should I consume?

-We are not doctors or physicians and therefore you should always consult with a professional before using.
+We are not doctors or physicians and therefore you should always consult with a professional before establishing medical doses.

 Can I Grow Marijuana in New York with a Medical Marijuana Card?

 It is currently illegal to grow cannabis of any amount in New York, even with a valid MMJ card.

 If I am Not Approved in New York for a MMJ Card, What Should I do?